NicoletFEAR/Tutorials/Programming 1(Basics and Motor Control).md

                         - Teleoperated (often shortened to Teleop) - This is when the robot can be controlled by the drivers
             - Disabled - When the robot is disabled, it’s still on but it can’t do anything
 - Some methods in the Robot class
-	- robotInit - Code that you put in this method runs only once, when the robot starts
 	- robotPeriodic - Code in this method runs every 20 milliseconds (50 times a second), when the robot is Enabled
 	- autonomousInit - Code in this method runs once, when the robot goes into Auto
 	- autonomousPeriodic - Code in this method runs every 20 milliseconds, while the robot is Enabled in Auto